Analysis method ยท Lifecycle analysis methods

 Champion change analysis is useful for understanding how internal stakeholder turnover weakens retention long before the renewal conversation becomes explicit.

-Most teams already have enough raw data to look at this topic.
+Raw data is usually available somewhere for this topic.
 The real gap is turning it into a stable management signal the whole team can trust.

-Most teams do not need more analysis volume.
-They need the smallest method that can answer the real churn question in front of them.
+The goal is not more analysis volume.
+It is the smallest method that can answer the real churn question in front of the team.

 Champion change analysis becomes much more useful when the team ties it to the churn signals in Switched to a competitor and Built internally or consolidated tools and the operating gaps in Subscription retention and Churn ownership.
 Use How to review competitive churn and How to build retention ownership when the topic needs to become a recurring review habit.